DECARBONISING THE MODERN WORLD.

 The solution is a self-sustaining model for decentralised energy access.

-“In Malawi farmers cannot access the staples of modern life such as refrigeration and lighting without access to electricity.
-A luxury only 11% of the population benefit from”
+"In Malawi farmers cannot access the staples of modern life such as refrigeration and lighting without access to electricity.
+A luxury only 11% of the population benefit from.
+We have developed a self-sufficient solar micro electric tractor, increasing crop yields, profitability and the continued purchase of electricity for sustainable farming practices.”

 Dr Jonathan Wilson